ajnabee22/Github-profile/README.md

 * 💻 Tech enthusiast, problem solving & loves gadgets.

 * 💡 Always open to collaborating on projects and innovative ideas.

+* 💬 Ask me about anything ,happy to help!

 * 📚 Currently working on some projects and learning [Web3 Development](https://en.wikipedia.org/wiki/Web3).